-From 1 December 2015 landlords must carry out an inspection of all installations, fixtures and fittings in a property.
+Landlords must carry out an inspection of all installations, fixtures and fittings in a property.
 Landlords also have to give a copy of the most recent inspection report to the tenant before the tenancy begins.

 After the initial inspection, any property that is rented out will have to have a further inspection carried out at least once every five years.

 Remember, your landlord is not responsible for repairing anything that belongs to you.
 The page on furniture and equipment has more information.